 Pacific Northwest, North America (more info) Stochastic model for future tsunamis

 Tsunami Generation (more info) This animation by Prof. Miho Aoki from the University of Alaska Fairbanks Art Department provides a very nice look at how a tsunami can be generated by a subduction zone earthquake.
 The visualization is large, so be prepared for lengthy download.

 Coastal Inundation (more info) This animation by Prof. Miho Aoki from the University of Alaska Fairbanks Art Department shows how a coastal town can be inundated by a tsunami.

-Tsunami and Earthquake Simulation (more info) Three Shockwave animations demonstrating how earthquakes, waves, and tsunamis are generated.
+Tsunami and Earthquake Simulation ( This site may be offline. ) Three Shockwave animations demonstrating how earthquakes, waves, and tsunamis are generated.

 Formation of a Tsunami (more info) This Flash animation, by McGraw-Hill, illustrates the steps involved in producing a tsunami.
 First, motion along a submerged fault plane causes a column of water to rise directly above the epicenter.
 As the wave approaches the shore, it slows, wave height grows, and wave crests grow closer together.
 The heightened wave then reaches the shore and can extend far inland, destroying everything in its path.
 Tsunami-like waves can also be caused by underwater landslides.

 - Tsunami Simulation Movies for different kinds of generation: impact, landslide, earthquake and volcano.